-The male betta will keep blowing air into the substrate until his bubble nest is completed.
+The male betta will keep blowing air into the substrate until the nest is completed.
 He may blow small amounts of substrate out as he works, but most of it remains inside the nest with just a few “windows” open so that more air can come in.
-The windows are kept very small so that the male betta can guard them easily and keep other males out.

 What Happens When The Bubble Nest Building Is Complete

-Once a male betta’s bubble nest has been built, the male betta will go to the surface and flap his fins rapidly to draw attention to it.
+Once a male betta fish bubble nest has been built, he will go to the surface and flap his fins rapidly to draw attention to it.
 He may also turn around in circles in full view of any female betta fish that might be interested (he’s showing off).

 Below is an interesting video of the mating process of betta fish.

-At this point, the male will begin to feel very threatened if he sees another male near his bubble nest.
+At this point, the male will begin to feel very threatened if he sees another male near his nest.
 However, if there are other females around (and no other males), he may allow a female betta fish to swim into his bubble nest for inspection.
 If she is interested in mating with him instead of one of the other fish in the tank, she will go to the bottom of the bubble nest and lay her eggs.

-If the female betta does not like this male, she will swim away and either find another bubble nest to lay her eggs in or lay them on plants in the aquarium.
+If the female betta does not like the male, she will swim away and either find another bubble nest to lay her eggs in or lay them on plants in the aquarium.

 How Can You Tell If A Betta Is Building A Bubble Nest